wyz960521/tesa/README.md

 $ ./tesa -h (./tesa)
 ```

 Take a look at `example` (fasta file) first.
-And try to run tesa under a specific length, now we can handle motif length more than or equal to 5 (controlled in write_block.c line 256).
+And try to run tesa under a specific length, now we can handle length of segments during two-stage alignment (potential motifs) more than or equal to 5 (controlled in write_block.c line 256).

 ```console
 $ ./tesa -i example -l 14
 ```

-For each input file under a specific length l, our program generates a output file, namely, '.closures'file.
+For each input file under a specific length l, our program generates a output file, namely, '.closures' file.
 In '.closures' file, it provides all the closures, representing motif profiles, in the increasing order of their pvalues.

 Then try to run tesa recognizing the correct length in the scope [L,U] by our program automatically